This is based on opinion. Please don't list it on a work's trope example list.

 One of Rena's death cries is a delirious, soft "...Mother?"

 One of the first towns you get to is promptly destroyed by a tidal wave.
-Before this happened, you introduce a Lonely Rich Kid to some neighbourhood kids and teach him to be friends with them.
-Awww.... but not long after he makes friends with them, the town is destroyed by a tsunami.
+Before this happened, you introduce a Lonely Rich Kid to some neighborhood kids and teach him to be friends with them.
+Not long after he makes friends with them, the town is destroyed by a tsunami.
 While he survives, you notice that one of the kids is missing along with most of the town in general, who had almost no warning that there was a tidal wave coming their way.
 If they weren't crushed by wreckage they were swept out to sea with pretty much no hope of rescue.

 Leon's parents are implied dead because they Never Found the Body.
 If Claude tells him to wait at the village?
 Then Leon dies too.
 If Rena is your main character?
 Then Leon possibly is lost because they Never Found the Body.
 (Granted, canonically he survives, but so do all the playable characters.)
 Fortunately, they show up in Leon's solo ending.